Viruses & blood cancer – what you need to know

 The point at which the white blood cell count is at its lowest is called the nadir.
-Your treating team may also tell you that you are neutropenic (which means you are low in an infection-fighting white cell known as a neutrophil).
+Your treatment team may also tell you that you are neutropenic (which means you are low in an infection-fighting white cell known as a neutrophil).
 This is usually expected 10 to 14 days after having chemotherapy.

 While your white blood cell count is low you should take sensible precautions to help prevent your exposure to infection.

 How do viruses like influenza, common colds and COVID-19 spread?

 These viruses are transmitted through direct contact with respiratory droplets that occur through coughing or sneezing of an infected person in close proximity.
 It can also be contracted through touching contaminated surfaces.

 How can I help prevent infection and illness?

 - Avoid places where there are likely to be a lot of people such as shopping centres, public gatherings, cinemas, sporting events etc.

 - Avoid contact with those who are already infected and/or contagious, for example people with colds, flu and chicken pox.
 These could be your friends and work colleagues but also your family members.

 - If family or friends have recently travelled overseas ensure they’re free of any infection symptoms, or have completed any periods of self-isolation, before visiting them.